Gurubalan-GIT/notion-crm/README.md

 ### Bugs

-As of now, there are bugs can be referenced under [Issues](https://github.com/Gurubalan-GIT/notion-crm/issues).
+As of now, there are bugs amd these can be referenced under [Issues](https://github.com/Gurubalan-GIT/notion-crm/issues).
 This is still a work in progress, please feel free to create issue tickets for unraised bugs.

 ## Feature Pipeline